 Step 2: Remove the Paper Background

-If your art doesn’t have a white paper background you want to remove, you can skip this step!
+If your art doesn’t have a paper background you want to remove, you can skip this step.
+This depends on if your artwork covers the entire surface you are scanning, or if you have a personal preference to keep the original paper texture background.

 Next up, under Adjustments -> Levels use the White Point Eyedropper Tool (circled below) and select anywhere on the white paper background.
 If you’re using cold pressed watercolor paper (less smooth than hot press), like I am here, it may take some clicking around to get a spot that looks good for a selection.